Opinion | The GOP isn’t doomed. It’s dead.

 Suddenly, the “good ones” are worried about their newest member, Marjorie Taylor Greene (R-Ga.), a QAnon-promoting female version of Trump — only without the charm.
 You begin to see how this monster mutates like a certain virus into ever-more-dangerous versions of itself.
 Among other things, Greene embraces the conspiracy theory that the Sandy Hook Elementary School massacre and the slaughter at Marjory Stoneman Douglas High School in Parkland, Fla., were staged.
 One struggles for words, but I’ll settle for “creep.”

-Recently unearthed video shows Greene chasing David Hogg, the Parkland student who rose to public prominence as a gun control activist after the February 2018 shooting, goading him to respond to her insinuation that his ability to get appointments with U.S. senators when she couldn’t obviously meant he was a public relations spawn and not a survivor of a terrorist attack.
+Recently unearthed video shows Greene chasing David Hogg, the Parkland student who rose to public prominence as a gun-control activist after the February 2018 shooting, goading him to respond to her insinuation that his ability to get appointments with U.S. senators when she couldn’t obviously meant he was a public relations spawn and not a survivor of a terrorist attack.

 I confess to early uncertainty about Hogg, who was preternaturally adept at media management and public speaking, suddenly materializing from the fog of horror.
 But the notion that he was somehow complicit in a manufactured act of mass murder is beyond the pale even for the farthest right.